scrapinghub/web-poet/docs/advanced/fields.rst

 1. Often the code looks cleaner this way, it's easier to follow.
-2. The resulting page object becomes more flexible and reusable: if not all data extracted in the ``to_item()`` method is needed, user can call extraction methods for individual attributes.
+2. The resulting page object becomes more flexible and reusable: if not all data extracted in the ``to_item()`` method is needed, user can use properties for individual attributes.
 It's more efficient than running ``to_item()`` and only using some of the result.

-However, writing and maintaining ``to_item()`` method can get tedious, especially if there is a lot of extraction methods.
+However, writing and maintaining ``to_item()`` method can get tedious, especially if there is a lot of properties.

 web_poet.fields
 ---------------